 Usually the disorder strikes soon after the event but in a small minority it may be delayed.
 Delayed onset greater than a year post-trauma is thought to be very rare.
 After the Vietnam War, onset of symptoms occurred within six years and onset of awareness of PTSD within 20 years in 90% of individuals.

-There are cultural expectations that predispose an individual's response to trauma.
+There are cultural expectations and experiences that predispose an individual's response to trauma.
 All modern wars have been associated with a syndrome characterised by medically unexplained symptoms.
-The form that these assume, the terms used to describe them and the explanations offered by servicemen and doctors seem to be influenced by advances in medical science, changes in the nature of warfare and underlying cultural forces.

 - Specific phobias.